Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

 In case the caller is different from ``owner``, the transition takes the ``False`` branch and the contract sends out a message.
 Scilla defines a special type ``Message`` for outgoing messages.
-An outgoing message contains information about any other contract that needs to be called (as a part of the current call) or values that need to be returned.
+An outgoing message contains information about any other contract that needs to be called as a part of the current call.

 The output message in this case is an error code ``not_owner_code`` included in ``msg``.
 More concretely, the output message in this case is: